Background pattern

 • Severe intestinal inflammation (pseudomembranous colitis)

-• Severe allergic reaction that may cause shock (anaphylactic reaction)
+• Severe allergic reaction that can cause shock (anaphylactic reaction)

-The following adverse reactions have been reported in patients treated with azithromycin for the prevention of infections by Mycobacterium Avium Complex (MAC):
+The following adverse effects have been reported in patients treated with azithromycin for the prevention of Mycobacterium Avium Complex (MAC) infections:

 Very common: may affect more than 1 in 10 people